SobikaMageshwaren/Prodigy-Task-04/README.md

 Customization 🎨
 You can customize the script to suit your needs:

 Dataset: Replace IMDB Dataset.csv with your own dataset.
-Ensure it has the same structure (review and sentiment columns,Download the IBDM Dataset from kaggle)
+Ensure it has the same structure (review and sentiment columns,Download the IMDB Dataset from kaggle)

 Model: Experiment with other machine learning models such as SVM, Random Forest, etc.